matthewmaier/howstr-livecode/glossary.md

 Howstr uses the NotionAll standard to organize the information that humans need to understand how to do things.

 ##output
+Outputs are [states](#state) that have incoming [flow](#flow) links and no outgoing flow links.
+An output defines the end of a [sequence](#sequence) and is where [scope](#scope) is returned to the encasing state with a [rise](#rise) link.
+Howstr doesn't differentiate between outputs we want and outputs that are produced as a side-effect of our [actions](#action).
+They should all be recorded (eventually).
+For example, if actions call for cutting wood, the documentation isn't really finished until there is a sawdust output.
+On the other hand, in a situation like that heat and noise outputs might not be relevant enough to ever document.

 ##rise
 A type of [link](#link) in the [scope](#scope) [dimension](#dimension)